By Bethany Bouw, CPA

 - Item E Checkboxes for initial returns, final returns, or name/address changes

-The Form 5472 would be completed and attached to this pro forma Form 1120.
+The taxpayer would complete and attach Form 5472 to this pro forma Form 1120.
 The Form 1120 should have written across the top of the form “Foreign-owned U.S. DE”.
-The pro forma Form 1120 and attached Form 5472 have a special address to be mailed to instead of the typical Form 1120 mailing addresses.
-The mailing address can be found in the filing instructions for Form 5472.
+The pro forma Form 1120 and attached Form 5472 have a special mailing address instead of the typical Form 1120 mailing addresses.
+The mailing address is in the filing instructions for Form 5472.
 Remember to check the form instructions each year as addresses can change from time to time.

 Tips for Form 5472